case-eee/csv-parsing-practice/README.md

-# Sinatra Skeleton - EMPTY
+# Sinatra Skeleton - Basic w/ User login

 Contains basic file structure for sinatra skeleton.
 This skeleton/template is similar to the file structure found in Rails.

-Please be aware that you may need to delete the Gemlock.file depending on your particular setup and gems installed/required by your project.
+Sinatra skeleton containing User model for login (bcrypt and sessions) AND RESTful route templates.